HumanCellAtlas/data-portal-content/content/analyze/portals/visualization-portals.md

 ---

-## Visualization Portals
+## Analysis Portals

-The HCA Visualization Portal Registry lists portals that provide a human-friendly UI in a web or native app to search, explore and analyze biological data.
+The HCA Analysis Portal Registry lists portals that provide a human-friendly UI in a web or native app to search, explore and analyze biological data.

 These solutions are not built by the HCA DCP implementation team but are solutions we foster and support.